Kilie/titanic_survival_prediction/README.md

 > Jupyter Notebook 6.0.0

 > Python 3.7:
->> NumPy, pandas, matplotlib, seaborn
+>> NumPy, pandas, matplotlib, seaborn, scikit-learn, LogisticRegression

 # File Description
 There are two files in this repository: one README file to provide some important information about the project and one titanic_survival_prediction.ipynb file which includes the code for analyzing the demographic features.

+# Results

+The exploration of the demographics showed that passengers with the following features seemed more likely to survive:

+1. Being in the 1st class (r=-0.34),

+2. Being female,

+3. Being 16 or younger.

+4. Having embarked at port C(Cherbourg)

 # Contribution
 Any contribution to this project is very welcome!